 While there are services that offer free virtual phone numbers, they won’t offer the options of unlimited calling or the ability to connect to multiple users.
 When you want customer calls routed to the right place without restrictions, a subscription service is the way to go.

-Several providers deliver virtual business numbers in their plans.
-In this next section, we’re going to take a look at five that provide toll-free, local, and vanity numbers to their customers.
+Several providers deliver virtual phone numbers in their plans.
+In this next section, we’re going to take a look at five that provide toll-free, local, and vanity numbers.

 RingCentral makes it easy to select a toll-free number that has 800, 888, 877, 866, 855, or 844 prefixes.
 RingCentral also has a complete UCaaS platform for its users so that they can experience a full suite of business communications options.